nimbleltd/docs/src/authorization.md

 ## Using validation rules to set permissions

 Authorization depends on validation to ensure that the model attributes responsible for controlling user access are correctly configured and not altered by malicious clients.
-Currently these rules are set using the .backlift file.
-Here are a few examples of how to correctly set permissions on your models using the 'collections' hash in the .backlift file:
+Currently these rules are set using the config.yml file.
+Here are a few examples of how to correctly set permissions on your models using the 'collections' hash in the config.yml file:

 *   Making the models of a collection readonly for the public: